trailofbits/vast/docs/GettingStarted/build.md

 Finally, build the project:

 ```
-cmake --build --preset ninja-rel
+cmake --build --preset release
 ```

-Use `ninja-deb` preset for debug build.
+Use `debug` preset for debug build.

 ## Run